-Each Monday Cathy from Rambling In The Garden invites us to share a vase assembled from materials collected in our gardens.
+Each Monday Cathy at Rambling In The Garden invites us to share a vase of materials gathered from our gardens.

-Many thanks to Cathy at Rambling In The Garden for hosting and giving us an opportunity to share flower designs across the world.
-Visit her to discover what she and others found to place In A Vase On Monday.
+Thanks to our host Cathy at Rambling In The Garden for encouraging us to create and share our vases.
+Visit her to discover what garden surprises she and others are enjoying this week.